"The economics of promoting American liberties"

 states.
 Motorists and motor vehicles can be licensed for reasons affirmed by

-US Supreme Court.
+the US Supreme Court.
 Not so for bicyclists.

 Improving public safety and public health go hand and hand with

 promoting bicycling.
-Road rechannelizations undertaken in
+Road rechannelizations undertaken in Seattle over the last

 three decades have smoothed traffic and improved public safety.
 Children and